History of Yemen in Timeline

 Yemen

-Yemen, officially the Republic of Yemen, is a West Asian country located in southern Arabia.
+Yemen, officially the Republic of Yemen, is a West Asian country situated in southern Arabia.
 It shares borders with Saudi Arabia and Oman, and maritime borders with Djibouti, Eritrea, and Somalia.
-Encompassing about 455,503 square kilometres, it is the second largest country on the Arabian Peninsula with a coastline of approximately 2,000 kilometres.
 Sanaa serves as its constitutional capital and largest city.
-Yemen has an estimated population of 34.7 million, predominantly Arab Muslims.
-It is a member of various international organizations including the Arab League, the United Nations, and the Organisation of Islamic Cooperation.
+With an estimated population of 34.7 million, primarily Arab Muslims, Yemen occupies approximately 455,503 square kilometers and possesses a coastline of about 2,000 kilometers.
+It's the second-largest country on the Arabian Peninsula and is a member of the Arab League, the United Nations, the Non-Aligned Movement, and the Organisation of Islamic Cooperation.

-In 1904, Imam Yahya Hamidaddin led a rebellion against the Turks, disrupting the Ottoman ability to govern.
+In 1904, Imam Yahya Hamidaddin led a rebellion against the Turks; the rebels disrupted the Ottoman ability to govern.

-From 1911, Imam Yahya Hamidaddin al-Mutawakkil ruled the northern highlands independently, beginning a conquest of the Yemen lands.
+From 1911, Imam Yahya hamid ed-Din al-Mutawakkil was ruling the northern highlands independently, from which he began a conquest of the Yemen lands.

-In 1911, the Ottomans signed a treaty with Imam Yahya Hamidaddin, recognizing him as an autonomous leader of the Zaydi northern highlands.
+In 1911, the Ottomans signed a treaty with Imam Yahya Hamidaddin.
+Under the treaty, Imam Yahya was recognized as an autonomous leader of the Zaydi northern highlands.

 1918: Ottoman Departure

-In 1918, the Ottomans departed from the Shafi'i areas in the mid-south.
+In 1918, the Ottomans departed from Yemen, ending their rule in Shafi'i areas in the mid-south.

 1925: Yahya Captures al-Hudaydah